Jazz Magazine

 From May 2003 until October 2004, when magazine Muziq started, Jazz Magazine issues had 4- or 8-page rock-oriented supplements called Tangentiel.
 Jazz Magazine is quarterly issuing special editions ("hors série"), which mostly have Muziq logo.

-The Real Frank Zappa Book, p 106: "The first
+The Real Frank Zappa Book, p 106: "The

-time we played with Rahsaan Roland Kirk was at the 1968
+first time we played with Rahsaan Roland Kirk was at the 1968

 Boston Globe Jazz Festival.
-After his performance, when
+After his performance,

-our set, he was more than welcome.
+during our set, he was more than welcome.
 In spite of his blindness,

 I believed we could accommodate whatever he wanted to do.
 We